jcotoBan/Splunk_Install/README.md

 *Make sure splunkInstall.sh and include.sh are both on the same directory.

-*Splunk installation location is /opt/splunk, if prior to using this script you have Splunk on anothe location make sure to either delete or move it.
+*Splunk installation location is /opt/splunk, if prior to using this script you have Splunk on another location make sure to either delete or move it.

 # Contribute